Jim Cannon (footballer, born 1953)

-At the start of 2005–06 season onwards, he made a return to Palace, in the hospitality department, hosting the executive boxes at Selhurst Park on matchdays.
+At the start of 2005–06 season onwards, returned to Palace, in the hospitality department, hosting the executive boxes at Selhurst Park on matchdays.
 In 2005, Cannon was voted into Palace's Centenary XI, and was only just pipped to "The Player of The Century" award by Ian Wright.
-Wright would later claim that Cannon had bullied him and Kung fu kicked him in the back, Cannon disputed that account but admitted to giving Wright “a little slap”.
+Wright later said that Cannon had bullied him for two years and once Kung fu kicked him in the back; Cannon disputed this but admitted to giving Wright "a little slap".
+Wright has maintained that he was bullied by Cannon.